karlvlam/sebrina/README.md

 - Chicken language http://torso.me/chicken

 # Example
+Here is an example of output the text "Sebrina".
+You can also play with language at http://sebrina.love
 ```
 # The code point of "Sebrina" is 83,101,98,114,105,110,97
 # Next 3 lines : 2 + 1 = 3